A window inside Trump's morning 'executive time'

 It was this same routine that sent Washington into a tailspin last week when, less than 12 hours after press secretary Sarah Sanders issued a statement saying the administration was in favor of Congress reauthorizing a section of the Foreign Intelligence Surveillance Act, Trump contradicted his spokeswoman with a single tweet.

-Minutes after a segment aired on "Fox and Friends" where Judge Andrew Napolitano urged Trump to not support the measure, Trump tweeted the exact on-screen graphic -- "House votes on controversial FISA act today" -- and set Republicans who had been working to secure votes for the bill into a tizzy.
+Minutes after a segment aired on "Fox and Friends" where Judge Andrew Napolitano urged Trump to not support the measure, Trump tweeted the exact on-screen graphic -- "House votes on controversial FISA act today" -- and sent Republicans who had been working to secure votes for the bill into a tizzy.
 After a phone call from House Speaker Paul Ryan explaining the issue, and why the tweet was problematic, Trump backtracked.

 The phones